Yamhill River lock and dam: Post-closure disposition

 The lock walls as they appeared in 2009.

 The Corps of Engineers had maintained the property next to the lock and dam as a park for a number of years.
 The county had sought the property for a number of years, and the river there had become a popular place for swimming.

 The transfer was finally effected on January 19, 1959, by a deed to Yamhill County, which included the park area as well.
 The details of the transfer had been worked out by the General Services Administration.

-In June 1960, the Oregon State Fish Commission ordered that demand be made on Yamhill Count to either build a fish ladder at the dam, or remove the dam entirely.
+In June 1960, the Oregon State Fish Commission ordered that demand be made on Yamhill County to either build a fish ladder at the dam, or remove the dam entirely.
 By this time, the lock gates had broken out, but the dam still held water for about 20 farmers.
 After three years of negotiations and disputes about whether the dam should be preserved for irrigation purposes, or destroyed to facilitate the spawning runs of salmon, on September 18, 1963, by order of the state fish commission, the dam was destroyed by the use of explosives.